Skip to main content

 Understanding Volume Footprint Indicators

-Think of a volume footprint as an X-ray of a single candlestick.
-While a normal bar just shows the open, high, low, and close, a footprint reveals all the trading activity inside the bar—where exactly the price traded and how much volume happened at each level.
-This helps you see whether buyers or sellers were truly in control.
+A footprint is an X-ray of a single candlestick.
+The normal bar shows open, high, low, close, and total volume.
+A footprint reveals all the trading activity inside — where exactly price traded and how much volume happened at each level.
+It helps you see whether buyers or sellers truly controlled the bar.

 //@version=6